StewartOng/fraud-detection-infra/README.md

 Step 5 Confirm It Worked

-•	✅ Fraud Detector: Ensure that our model is trained and active, with an event type named transaction_event and the 2 variables: o	ip_address
+•	✅ Fraud Detector: Ensure that our model is trained and active, with an event type named transaction_event and the 2 variables: ip_address and email_address<br>
-      o	email_address

-•	✅ DynamoDB: Go to DynamoDB Console, open our table (e.g., fraud-transactions), check if a record was added.
+•	✅ DynamoDB: Go to DynamoDB Console, open our table (e.g., fraud-transactions), check if a record was added.<br>

-•	✅ SNS: If the prediction was fraud, check our email inbox (that we set in var.alert_email) for the alert.
+•	✅ SNS: If the prediction was fraud, check our email inbox (that we set in var.alert_email) for the alert.<br>

 Step 5.1 Confirm It Worked: Fraud Detector active